View the Brochure

 International applicants can apply to two of our academic program for studies in dispute resolution.
 Candidates with the first degree of law required to practice or teach law can apply for our Masters of Law (LL.M.), an advanced law degree in dispute resolution.
 Candidates without a law background who have a bachelor's degree or equivalent can apply for our Masters in Dispute Resolution (MDR) program.

 The LL.M. is a 28 unit program which can be completed as a full-time student in two semesters, or can take up to three years as a part-time student.
-Student can choose to graduate with one of four different LL.M.
-Concentrations including Mediation, Negotiation, International Dispute Resolution or Litigation, or graduate without declaring a concentration.
+The traditional LL.M. in Dispute Resolution allows students to receive a general dispute resolution education and focuses more on practice with the required Mediation Clinic course.
+Students can choose to graduate with one of three different LL.M.
+Concentrations including Mediation, Arbitration, and Litigation, or graduate without declaring a concentration.

 The Masters in Dispute Resolution (MDR) program provides practical dispute resolution training for candidates who do not have a law background or degree.
 Students in the MDR program consist of people from a variety of professions including business and other graduate students, executives, human resource professionals, doctors, psychologists, peacemakers and social workers.
 Through the MDR students will gain experience through the required Externship program and Mediation Clinic class.
 Students can also delve deeper into specialty areas including Labor, Dispute Resolution Systems Design, Ombuds and more.
 Please refer to course descriptions for a full list of courses.